-Scion’s analytical chemistry laboratory carries out testing on soil, foliage, waste water, wood and wood preservatives.
+Scion’s analytical chemistry laboratory, located at the Rotorua campus, carries out testing on soil, foliage, waste water, wood and wood preservatives.
 Customers for these services include research staff, forestry companies, nurseries, universities, pulp and paper and timber mills, timber suppliers, mining companies, land holders and more.

 Scion is pleased to announce that previous PPCNZ services are now available to customers through Scion.
 Scion has a long history of technical capability in this space and following the acquisition of PPCNZ equipment and recruitment of PPCNZ staff, would be happy to undertake PPCNZ type projects for you if required.
 Please email email@example.com for further information.

 Nutrient levels in foliage give a good indication of nutrient levels in the plant.
 Foliage testing will show foresters and nurseries if their trees are lacking in nutrients and allow deficiencies to be addressed before they affect tree growth.